CUDA Optimization

 Optimize a PyTorch self-attention module using custom CUDA kernels

+This example showcases using Weco to optimize a PyTorch causal multi-head self-attention implementation by generating custom CUDA kernels.
 This approach aims for low-level optimization beyond standard PyTorch or even Triton for potentially higher performance on NVIDIA GPUs.

 You can find the complete files for this example here.